-Mouth of the sky, place where nature made the miracle impressive blue lagoon that communicates to the sea, mangroves, estuaries, a rich area of beach, amazing to the sight and to the pleasure as the bridal veil waterfalls and on the road the grave and the triumph reserve of the biosphere, an immense and deep landscape full of curves, which gives a spectacle of birds and in its depth hides rivers around
+The mouth of the sky, place where nature made the miracle impressive blue lagoon that communicates to the sea, mangroves, estuaries, a rich area of beach, amazing to the sight and the pleasure as the bridal veil waterfalls and on the road the grave and the triumph reserve of the biosphere, an immense and deep landscape full of curves, which gives a spectacle of birds and in its depth hides rivers around

 Entering the coffee route is tasting the exquisite flavour of Chiapas, the roads to get there start through Tapachula, it is possible to take Highway 200 to Escuintla and from there to approach the Las Garzas pier, which is the starting point of the excursions.

 A colorful city is Tapachula with memorable spaces and its diverse tropical plantations - especially coffee - in the civic center, we find the ethnic park, the house of culture in what used to be the municipal palace, and the archaeology museum of Soconusco. located on the 8th avenue north, in front of the old municipal palace is the church of San Agustin of the eighteenth century belonging to the neoclassical, has all the services and is also the second-largest city in the state